BenSeddikMehdi/CNC_2012/README.md

 The problem is devided into two parts:

-First Problem: Create a Pseudo-Language.
+First Problem: Representation of large natural integers numbers.

 Second Problem: Representing numbers as Linked lists